Mamie/8-puzzle/README.md

 Solver
 ------
-Check whether the board is solvable by simultaneously solving a board differing from the initial board only in the positions of two adjacent blocks.
+Check whether the board is solvable by simultaneously solving a twin board derived from initial board by exchanging two adjacent blocks.
 Test client solver is in the main function.
+API is shown below:

       public class Solver {
           public Solver(Board initial)            // find a solution to the initial board (using the A* algorithm)